What’s that you say – you wanna stand up to write?

 It has to be said that it isn’t the easiest habit to get into – standing up to write is plain weird at first and it’ll probably feel weird for a few days, if not longer.
 However, it’s worth persevering as there are several health benefits, as mentioned above.
 It also made a massive difference to my back pain, which now hardly bothers me at all.

 There are a few provisos in terms of posture, such as the old nugget about your eyeline being just below the top of the screen, keeping your head upright.
 With laptops this doesn’t really work as you’re always going to be looking down/hunched over the damn thing to some extent.
-Which is why (before I bought a standing desk), I forked out for a new PC too, rather than another laptop.
+Which is why (before I bought the standing desk), I forked out for a new PC, rather than another laptop.

 I can’t say it’s given my imagination a boost, but it has helped me stay motivated, which has to be good.